faraazkhan1112/KYC-Verification-Blockchain/README.md

 # KYC Verification (Blockchain)
 **Description** \
 Decentralized KYC verification process for banks that stores customer data in a blockchain.
 A distributed ledger is set up among all the banks, where one bank can upload the KYC of a customer and others can vote on the legitimacy of the customer’s details.
-The KYC for the customers will be stored immutably on the blockchain and will be accessible to all the banks in the blockchain. \
+The KYC for the customers will be stored immutably on the blockchain and will be accessible to all the banks in the blockchain \
 ***The smart contracts are written in Solidity programming language and deployed on a private ethereum network using Truffle.***

 -----